Abbott And Sherri Shepherd: Millions Not Using Affordable Diabetes Technology

 Abbott and Shepherd aim to raise awareness of the rising rates of diabetes diagnoses and how access to continuous glucose monitoring (CGM) systems can reduce diabetes-related complications1, provide better health outcomes, and improve quality of living2 Television host and diabetes advocate Sherri Shepherd unveils one-of-a-kind animated installation at the Oculus Center in New York City featuring herself alongside the faces and stories of people like her who are thriving despite their diagnosis Every visit to during November's National Diabetes Awareness Month will trigger an automatic donation* to the American Diabetes Association's Health Equity Now program, which helps educate people on the benefits of diabetes devices and technology

-ABBOTT PARK, Ill., Nov.
-1, 2023 /PRNewswire/ -- Abbott (NYSE: ABT ) today announced 'Countdown at a Crossroads ,' which kicks off National Diabetes Awareness Month by taking over the Oculus Center in New York City – the literal "Crossroads of the World" – with an animated installation that features the faces and stories of people impacted by diabetes, including comedian and talk show host Sherri Shepherd.
+ABBOTT PARK, Ill., November 2, 2023 /3BL/ - Abbott (NYSE: ABT) announced 'Countdown at a Crossroads ,' which kicks off National Diabetes Awareness Month by taking over the Oculus Center in New York City – the literal "Crossroads of the World" – with an animated installation that features the faces and stories of people impacted by diabetes, including comedian and talk show host Sherri Shepherd.

 "Using a FreeStyle Libre sensor to monitor my glucose levels has helped me get a better grasp on my Type 2 diabetes and ultimately improve my quality of living," said television host and diabetes advocate Sherri Shepherd.
 "Many people living with diabetes aren't aware of this incredible life-changing technology and Abbott's efforts to make it accessible.
 The goal of 'Countdown at a Crossroads' is to change that – and I am energized to help by fostering awareness."